MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Splatting.md

 defined parameters.
 This is useful when you don't want to build a new hashtable or change a value in the hashtable you are using to splat.

-The `$commonParams` variable stores the parameters to create VMs in the `East US` location.
-The `$allVms` variable is a list of VMs to create.
-We loop through the list and use `$commonParams` to splat the parameters to create each VM.
-However, we want `myVM2` to be created in a different region than the other VMs.
+The `$commonParams` variable stores the parameters to create virtual machines in the `East US` location.
+The `$allVms` variable is a list of virtual machines to create.
+We loop through the list and use `$commonParams` to splat the parameters to create each virtual machine.
+However, we want `myVM2` to be created in a different region than the other virtual machines.
 Instead of adjusting the `$commonParams` hashtable, you can explicitly define the **Location** parameter in `New-AzVm` to supersede the value of the `Location` key in `$commonParams`.

 ```powershell
 $commonParams = @{